rht-labs/tech-exercise/README.md

 ## 🎃 Contribution

 Pull requests welcome 🎃.
-Please 🙏, review 👀 the [Contribution Guide](./CONTRIBUTING.md) to became a contributor.
+Please 🙏, review 👀 the [Contribution Guide](./CONTRIBUTING.md) to become a contributor.

 Changes approved and pushed to main will automatically be published to the docs site.